 2. Encourage pet-friendly rented housing

 The issue

 In the UK, having a pet can be a privilege reserved for those who own their own homes.
 Cats Protection believes that renting your home shouldn't be a barrier to cat ownership.

 Why it matters

-The CATS Report 2024 found that over half a million households who would like a cat don't have one because their rental agreements forbid it.
+The CATS Report 2023 revealed that renting a home is often cited as a reason for not owning a cat, with potentially 1 million households impacted across the UK.

 In 2023, Cats Protection took in the equivalent of around three cats each day due to landlords not allowing them in their properties.

 What needs to change?